 Viewfinder and Display

 In contrary to the fears of rumour site readers, the A6000 does indeed have an EVF, positioned to the left on the back of the camera.
-The 1.44-million dot resolution OLED “Tru-finder” EVF provides 100% frame coverage, and it works very well in practise, although it’s not quite as clear as an OVF, the additional shooting information displayed on it is very clear indeed, reducing the need to take the camera away from your face whilst shooting.
+The 1.44-million dot resolution OLED “Tru-finder” EVF provides 100% frame coverage, and it works very well in practice, although it’s not quite as clear as an OVF, the additional shooting information displayed on it is very clear indeed, reducing the need to take the camera away from your face whilst shooting.
 The EVF protrudes slightly from the back of the camera, and the buffering around it is rubberised for extra comfort.

 The A6000 also has a 3.0-type 921K-dot tiltable LCD, which is bright enough to be used in daylight, and even fairs well in direct sunlight thanks to anti-reflective coating.